 Jurisprudence Knowledge & Assessment Tool

-The JKAT is an online knowledge acquisition and assessment tool designed to improve a RD’s knowledge and application of laws, standards, guidelines and ethics relevant to the profession of dietetics in Ontario.
-The tool uses scenarios and multiple-choice questions to ensure that Ontario dietitians can apply their jurisprudence knowledge to practical situations.
-References are provided online within the exam.
+The Jurisprudence Knowledge and Assessment Tool (JKAT) is an online knowledge and assessment resource designed to strengthen a Registered Dietitian’s (RD’s) understanding and application of laws, standards, guidelines and ethical requirements relevant to the profession of dietetics in Ontario.

 Exemptions, Extensions and Deferrals